amandeepsinghkhanna/markdown_notes/Machine Learning/baseline_estimation.md

 **1. No correlation with promotional activity**

 A valid baseline estimation model should eliminate correlation between the presence of promotional activity and baseline estimates.
-There should be no structural difference in the baseline between promoted and non-promoted weeks i.e., in other words,  phantom spikes should not appear.
+There should be no structural difference in the baseline between promoted and non-promoted weeks i.e., in other words,  phantom spikes should not appear [3].

 **2. Minimal week-to-week volatility**

 The baseline estimates are expected to be steady in the weeks immediately before and after a promotional activity.
-The change in baseline estimates should have a gradual drift.
+The change in baseline estimates should have a gradual drift [3].

 **3. No structural basis in the deviations**

-The baseline estaimates should not be consistently over-estimated or under-estimated over continous periods of time.
+The baseline estaimates should not be consistently over-estimated or under-estimated over continous periods of time [3].

 **4. Minimal error in non-promotional weeks**

-Baseline estimates for the weeks without any promotional activity should be close to the actual sales.
+Baseline estimates for the weeks without any promotional activity should be close to the actual sales [3].

 ## References